paucls/angular-pluggable-architecture/README.md

 The application is a simple Dashboard with Widgets that are loaded at runtime from external sources.

+## To do
+- Support components that use separate template and css files.

 ## References
 - Developing with Angular, Denys Vuika. https://github.com/DenisVuyka/developing-with-angular/tree/master/angular/plugins